Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 1.78 - October 2020

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting 2019, the LTS active version of Node.js migrated to version 12.x.
+This version of SDK Node.js is only compliant with this LTS version up to 10.x.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

+-   none

+**Others Changes**

+-   Add `AdminService::getUserPresenceInformation` method to get user presence information.
+-   Add BubblesManager class used to join bubbles by pool with initial XMPP presence.
+-   Refactor the way the presence is sent in bubble at startup with the `BubblesManager` in `BubblesService`.
+Presence is now sent it by group of bubbles, and there is a timer when it failed to avoid flood of server.
+-   Add option `autoInitialBubblePresence` to allow automatic opening of conversation to the bubbles with sending XMPP initial presence to the room.
+Default value is true.
+-   Add decode of calendar presence event with `isFromCalendarJid`

 ### SDK for Node.JS 1.77 - September 2020

 ---